I'd Do Anything for Love (But I Won't Do That)

 "I'd Do Anything for Love (But I Won't Do That)" is a song written by Jim Steinman and performed by American rock singer Meat Loaf with additional vocals by Lorraine Crosby.
 The song was released in August 1993 as the first single from the singer's sixth album, Bat Out of Hell II: Back into Hell (1993).
 The last six verses feature Crosby, who was credited only as "Mrs. Loud" in the album notes.
 She does not appear in the accompanying music video, directed by Michael Bay, in which her vocals are lip-synched by Dana Patrick.
-Meat Loaf promoted the single with American singer Patti Russo.
+Meat Loaf promoted the single with American singer Patti Russo, who performed the live vocals at his promo appearances and at his concerts on tour.

 The power ballad was a commercial success, reaching number one in 28 countries.
 The single was certified platinum in the United States and became Meat Loaf's first and only number-one and top ten single on the Billboard Hot 100 and Cash Box Top 100.
 It also became Meat Loaf's first and only number-one single on the UK Singles Chart, and was the best-selling single of 1993 in the United Kingdom.
 The song earned Meat Loaf a Grammy Award for Best Rock Vocal Performance, Solo.
+He also won a Brit Award for best selling single.